Directors And Officers (D&O) Liability Insurance

 What is a Directors & Officers (D&O) Liability Insurance?

-- It is a liability insurance covering Directors and Officers of your company from claims made against them when they are serving on a company's Board of Directors or as an officer.
+- Directors and Officers Liability insurance is a liability insurance covering Directors and Officers of your company from claims made against them when they are serving on a company's Board of Directors or as an officer.

-- D&O insurance covers directors and officers for damages and defence costs as well as other related costs incurred due to claims against them, demanding damages as a consequence of financial losses.
+- Directors and Officers Liability insurance covers directors and officers for damages and defence costs as well as other related costs incurred due to claims against them, demanding damages as a consequence of financial losses.

-- This policy offers security in case of any alleged or actual error, omission, misstatement, breach of duty, or misleading statements to name a few.
+- Directors and Officers Liability insurance offers security in case of any alleged or actual error, omission, misstatement, breach of duty, or misleading statements to name a few.

-- This policy further extends to cover the litigation costs, which may be incurred by your company in defending your Directors and Officers, before a Court of law.
+- Directors and Officers liability insurance policy further extends to cover the litigation costs, which may be incurred by your company in defending your Directors and Officers, before a Court of law.

-- IThe need to obtain proper D&O insurance cannot be overstated.
+- The need to get proper directors and officers insurance coverage cannot be overstated.
+The need to obtain proper D&O insurance cannot be overstated.
 A common misconception is that alleged misconduct by directors or companies is covered under other liability policies, such as commercial general liability, errors and omissions, or other professional liability policy.
 In many cases, this simply is not true.

 - In some instances, misconduct may not fall within the scope of an organization’s indemnification clause.